petern3/guitar_music_converter/README.md

 ### 3) Format Parsers
     format_parsers/*

-When the source_parser has created a string of the relevant section, the format_parsers will turn it into the Song format.
+Each format_parser converts the music from a plaintext string of the song into the Song format.
 Formats include:

 #### Plaintext